 It's the No. 1 cause of lung cancer in nonsmokers.
 You can't see or smell radon, but a special test can check the levels in your home.
 Some state radon offices offer kits for free.

 The tough, tiny fibers in asbestos help strengthen products like roof shingles, ceiling tiles, and car parts.
 Yet if these fibers break free and you breathe them in, they can get lodged inside your lungs.

 Studies of people and animals have shown that asbestos is a carcinogen.
 If you come into contact with it at your job, wear protective gear.
 If it's in your home and needs to be removed, hire an expert.

 Crispy, Brown Foods

-When some vegetables, like potatoes, are heated to high temps, they give off a chemical called acrylamide.
-Studies show that rats who took in acrylamide in their drinking water got cancer, so researchers think humans do, too.
+When some vegetables, like potatoes, are heated to high temps, they can give off a chemical called acrylamide.
+Studies show that rats who took in acrylamide in their drinking water got cancer, so researchers think humans might also.

 From plywood to some fabrics, this chemical is used in many household products.
 Studies on lab rats and people who are around formaldehyde at their jobs show it can cause cancer.

 Before buying any wood products or furniture for your home, find out if they contain formaldehyde.
 Air out your house every day and keep humidity levels low with an air conditioner or dehumidifier.